-About Us: Rescue 3
+About our partner Rescue 3

 Rescue 3 International is the world’s leading rescue training institution.
 Its mission is to provide flood, water, and rope rescue training for individuals and organizations with anemphasis on keeping rescuers from becoming victims.